 Part B. Who is a youth or adult, the individual is unable to compute or solve problems, or read, write, or speak English, at a level necessary to function on the job, in the individual's family, or in society.

 Basic Skills Deficient Local Definition: 681.290

-1. An individual that is enrolled in remedial courses in post-secondary education communication skills, or computer literacy skills) an individual needs to prepare for unsubsidized employment or training, as documented by and in his/her comprehensive assessment
+1. An individual that is enrolled in remedial courses in post-secondary education

 2. Has a social, mental or physical impairment as documented by a physician or other qualified service provider